LDEF (Long Duration Exposure Facility)

 While the LDEF had no central power or data system, it did, however, provide initiation and termination signals at the start and end of the mission.
 Any required power and/or data systems were included by the experimenter in his respective tray.

-Launch: The LDEF was launched on Shuttle STS-41-C (Challenger) on April 6, 1984 from Cape Canaveral, FL, USA.
+The LDEF was launched on Shuttle STS-41-C (Challenger) on April 6, 1984 from Cape Canaveral, FL, USA.

 Orbit: almost circular orbit, average altitude = 477 km, inclination = 28.5º.
 At the time of retrieval the orbital altitude had decreased to 335 km.

-Deployment and retrieval of LDEF:
+Deployment and Retrieval

 LDEF was deployed on April 7, 1984 on Shuttle flight STS-41-C (Challenger).
 The retrieval was planned after 10 months.
 The newly developed RMS (Remote Manipulator System) of CSA (Canadian Space Agency) on Shuttle, also known as Canadarm-1, provided the on-orbit servicing functions of LDEF deployment and retrieval.